Ali Dizaei: Senior appointments and later career (2004-2008)

-On 12 September 2008, the MPS announced that Dizaei was the subject of a complaint alleging that he had improperly provided advice to solicitors defending a woman accused over a fatal hit-and-run accident.

-Dizaei claimed that this was a malicious complaint brought about by Lord MacKenzie to further his business interests.
+On 12 September 2008, the MPS announced that Dizaei was the subject of a complaint alleging that he had improperly advised solicitors defending a woman accused of a fatal hit-and-run accident.
+Dizaei claimed that this was a malicious complaint by Lord MacKenzie to further his business interests.
 MacKenzie was rebuked by the Black Rod for using the House of Lords letterhead to make his complaint against Dizaei.